visibilityspots/blog/articles/puppet/ansible-orchestration.md

 Author:      Jan
 Date: 	     2014-10-21 23:00
 Slug:	     ansible-orchestration
-Modified:    Sat 25 October 2014
+Modified:    Fri 21 November 2014
 Tags: 	     ansible, orchestration, tool, puppet, dynamic, inventory, puppetdb

 I do use [puppet](https://docs.puppetlabs.com/#puppetpuppet) as our main configuration management tool.
 Together with [puppetdb](https://docs.puppetlabs.com/#puppetdbpuppetdblatest) all our services are automatically configured from bottom to top.